Sustainable Business Practices

 While everyone has some sort of “green” catchphrase, we prove our commitment with measurable results.
-For 50 years we have saved tens of thousands of tons worth of recyclable materials.
-Led by our remanufactured auto parts the following images are examples of some of the resources we've remanufactured and recycled in 2019 alone.
+For over 50 years, we have saved tens of thousands of tons worth of recyclable materials.
+The following statistics are examples of resources we've remanufactured and recycled in 2020 alone.

 What is Remanufacturing?